IMPACT THE NEXT GENERATION

 Larry Witt began his career with Bruce Lumber Company in Laurel, MS, where he worked for 42 years.
 He ascended through the ranks to company vice president.
 He was noted for his development of a “Bible” on how to run a sawmill efficiently.
 He was recruited by Robbins Flooring Company and helped expand their operations.
 He retired in 1997, but continued to serve on their board and consult until 2002.

 Named Scholarships can be established for a minimum of $20,000 to honor individuals who made significant and lasting contributions to the industry.
 Current Named Scholarships include:

 Powernail Company, Inc.

-The Powernail Company made a special $100,000 donation to honor Edgar P. Anstett’s contributions to the wood flooring industry.
-Anstett emigrated from Germany to the US in 1926, worked as a tool and die maker, and founded EPA Manufacturing Co. in 1939.
-In 1941, he received a patent for a portable manual nail driving machine, improving the design and receiving additional patents throughout his career.
-Anstett founded Powernail Company in 1949 and produced the first nailing machines and nails for the installation of tongue and groove hardwood flooring.
+The Powernail Company made a special $100,000 donation to honor brothers Edgar P. Anstett and Carl Anstett and their contributions to the wood flooring industry.
+Edgar Anstett emigrated from Germany to the US in 1926, Carl in 1930, and both worked as a tool and die maker, and founded EPA Manufacturing Co. in 1939.
+In 1941, the brothers received a patent for a portable manual nail driving machine, improving the design and receiving additional patents throughout their careers.
+The Anstetts founded Powernail Company in 1949 and produced the first nailing machines and nails for the installation of tongue and groove hardwood flooring.

 Friends and colleagues of Dick Hradecki made a special $30,000 donation to recognize his contributions to the wood flooring industry.
 Hradecki immigrated to Canada following WWII and joined what would become Floorco Ltd. In the 1970s, Floorco became the sole North American agent for Lägler sanding equipment, which introduced belt sanding to North America for the first time.
 Hradecki traveled the country teaching contractors how to use this new technology and helped change floor sanding techniques and training programs for our industry.